Inside Julie Chen's Complicated World as Les Moonves' Wife and Host of 2 CBS Shows

 Talking to Larry King, Chen said that Moonves would joke to her about having to figure out their summer vacation around her Big Brother schedule.
 They had just been renewed for another two summers, through season 20, airing now.
 (Chen said on Monday that, despite stepping away momentarily from The Talk, she would be on Big Brother as usual on Thursday.)

-"I said, 'yes,'" Chen added, "'but you are the one dictating my work schedule."
+"I said, 'yes,'" Chen added, "'but you are the one dictating my work schedule.'"

 "Doesn't he renew it?"
 King asked.